DOES MY SON’S DIABETES MAKE MY ASS LOOK BIG?

 Now that I am part of this club I never signed up for, I hear veteran moms of diabetics complain about how little people know about the disease, and how “regular moms” can’t relate to what they and their families are going through.
 One mom told me of a nurse in her native country in Venezuela who asked if her diabetic 4-year old daughter needed to wear a surgical mask to class.
 A mask.

 Sometimes I worry I am turning into a monster stereotype of a Jewish mother — empowered by his condition to literally force-feed him to keep his blood sugar from dropping.
 I worry I am going to give him an eating disorder when he yells, “Let me eat my food my way” or angrily pushes his plate away, after I beg him to eat his bread and cake before his vegetables (contrary to all previous nutritional learning) so the insulin doesn’t kick in too quickly and lead to hypoglycemia.
-His diabetic management — the fucking formulas, rules and maddening exceptions to those rules — is all think and talk about lately.
+His diabetic management — the fucking formulas and numbers — is all think and talk about lately.
 I’m worried he will sense this constant worry, despite my best efforts to play it cool.

 I’m worried I’m drinking too much.
 Not so much amount really, but frequency.
 At the end of the day I want my medicine in a stem glass.
 On more dramatic days, I want two doses.
 (Don’t worry, I have never administered a needle tipsy.
 I make sure I have back up if I’m having that second dose of pinot grigio).